forax/dop-examples/text-to-image-as-a-service/README.md

 ```

 And to extract the `user` and `text` from both the `ImageRequest`, a simple solution
-is to declare the (virtual) accessor in the interface.
+is to declare the (virtual) accessors in the interface.

 ```java
 private ImageResponse createImage(ImageRequest imageRequest) {